kschecht/gaap-box/README.md

 # gaap-box
-the sacred Jedi texts will no longer be erased from the archive memory
+the sacred Jedi texts will no longer be erased from the archive memery

 Short-Term Functionality Goals:
 <div><strong>TOP PRIORITY: Need to find a free way to host an SQL database online, or any other way to store box entries for all users</strong><br>